vsilverman/jenkins-ci/README.md

 -   While a pipeline job is running click on "Open Blue Ocean" link and verify that all tests are passed and that current build of the app is ready for demonstration.

+-   After executing this demo you can test entire project against running instance of Jenkins.
+For executing such tests inside e.g. InteliJ IDE doe the following:
+    - import IntelliJ settings of this project
+    - right click on test->java->com.mycompany.app
+    - select 'Run all tests'.
+Tests will be executed using JUnit and Cucumber frameworks.
+    - observe results and duration of every test.